trickert76/ansible-role-proxmox/README.md

   # encrypted OSD with everything on the same device
   - device: /dev/sdc
     encrypted: true
+  # OSD with everything on the same device marking the device class as 'ssd'.
+  - device: /dev/sdc
+    crush_device_class: ssd
   # encrypted OSD with block.db/WAL on another device
   - device: /dev/sdd
     block.db: /dev/sdb1